How to Enter

 Please ensure your submission is lodged to the online portal.
 Late entries will not be accepted.

 After the awards

-The results of the Canberra Region Tourism Awards are announced at the Gala event held in November.
+The results of the Canberra Region Tourism Awards are announced at the event held in November.
 Winners and/or commendation recipients may not be awarded in every category on the evening.
 This is dependent on the scores achieved by entrants.
 Winners in categories 1-25 at the Canberra Region Tourism Awards then go on to compete as finalists at the Qantas Australian Tourism Awards.